AshFoster/rps-lizard-spock/README.md

 Each of them are of the font category Sans Serif which is the font used as a fallback if for any reason the specified font isn't available.

+#### Iconography

+[Font Awesome](https://fontawesome.com/) was used for the Rock, Paper, Scissors, Lizard and Spock icons that the user clicks on to make their selection each turn.
+The same icons are also shown on the rules modal to tell the user what each of them represents.
+These icons were chosen because they are simple, recognisable, and easy to work with.